For UK Sponsors

 Yes, withdrawal is possible but in most cases the assignment still counts against your allocation.
 Best practice is to validate the salary, SOC code and route eligibility before the CoS is assigned in SMS.

 No. CoS assignment happens in the Home Office Sponsor Management System (SMS).
-I-Migrator prepares the data, runs the salary check, and surfaces every reporting trigger after assignment so nothing falls off the calendar.
+I-Migrator keeps your sponsored worker records in one place, runs the salary calculation against published thresholds, and surfaces every reporting trigger after assignment so nothing falls off the calendar.

 Part of the Compliance Platform